ROCm/rocm-install-on-linux/docs/install/install-methods/multi-version-install/multi-version-install-sles.rst

 ..
 Note::

-    SLES 15.7 is only supported for ROCm 6.4.2.
+    Multi-version installation is only supported for SLES 15.6.

 .. _sles-multi-register-rocm: